UBC Faculty of Medicine: History

 The Faculty of Medicine was established in 1950 in Vancouver, taking in 60 medical students under the leadership of its first dean, Myron Weaver.
 The size of its incoming medical classes was increased to 80 students in 1974, 120 students in 1980, and 128 students in 2000.
-Starting in 2004, the medical program began a gradual expansion that more than doubled enrollment and distributed medical education and training at campuses, hospitals and clinics throughout the province.
+Starting in 2004, the medical program began a gradual expansion that more than doubled enrolment and distributed medical education and training at campuses, hospitals and clinics throughout the province.
 The size of incoming medical classes grew to 288, with one-third of those students spending most of their four years at one of three distributed sites in northern British Columbia, the B.C.
 Interior or Vancouver Island.
 The size and geographic scope of the Faculty of Medicine's 71 medical residency programs also grew correspondingly.

 Since its founding, the Faculty has added other educational programs, including physical therapy, occupational science and occupational therapy, audiology and speech sciences, midwifery, and population and public health.
+The men's mental health resource HeadsUpGuys was launched as a program of the faculty in 2015.

 In January 2021, Peter Berman, the head of the medical faculty's School of Population and Public Health apologized after taking an international vacation to Hawaii over the holiday season contrary to public health advice to avoid international travel during the COVID-19 pandemic.
 After his trip was reported on, Berman said that he regrets not having made the same sacrifices as everyone else and stated his support for public health authorities.